HL7/fhir-shorthand/input/pagecontent/index.md

   * bodySite.extension[laterality].valueCodeableConcept from LateralityVS (required)
   ```

-  With standalone extensions, the main difference is that the grammar includes both the standalone name and the assigned local name:
+  With standalone extensions, the main difference is that the grammar includes both the standalone name and the assigned local name.
+In this example, local names begin with a lower case letter, and standalone and external extension have capitalized (alias) names.
+This is a helpful convention, not part of the specification.

   ```
   // Aliases for convenience